chezou/tabula-py/README.md

   - An optional values specifying pages to extract from.
 It allows `str`, `int`, `list` of `int`.
   - Example: 1, '1-2,3', 'all' or [1,2].
 Default is 1
 - guess (bool, optional):
   - Guess the portion of the page to analyze per page.
+Default `True`
 - area (`list` of `float`, optional):
   - Portion of the page to analyze(top,left,bottom,right).
   - Example: [269.875, 12.75, 790.5, 561].
 Default is entire page